Stevie-Ray/referrer-spam-blocker/README.md

 Filter | Session | **Exclude**
 ------------ | ------------- | -------------
-Source | matches regex |Copy all the domains from [google-exclude.txt](https://raw.githubusercontent.com/Stevie-Ray/referrer-spam-blocker/master/google-exclude.txt) to this field
+Source | matches regex |Copy all the domains from [google-exclude-1.txt](https://raw.githubusercontent.com/Stevie-Ray/referrer-spam-blocker/master/google-exclude-1.txt) to this field

+Do the same for [google-exclude-2.txt](https://raw.githubusercontent.com/Stevie-Ray/referrer-spam-blocker/master/google-exclude-2.txt).
+Please note there may be more files in the future.

 You can also prevent **ghost** referral spam by: